The Hidden Costs of Car-Centric Cities

 - Reduced car dependency

-The path forward is clear.
+None of this is mysterious.
 We need to:

 - Invest in efficient public transit systems